sunyongjian/react-full-start/README.md

-### introduction
+### Introduction
-> a full stack react initial project for testing, using cases, examples.
+> A full stack react initial project for testing, using cases, or project template.But it dose not include whole react family, eg: redux/mobx.I hope you choose the right one.

-webpack 以 node 中间件的方式调用，方便开发前端页面的时候，在同一个端口内，可以启 node 服务。

-主要是为了便于写 react 的 example 的时候，需要用 node 写接口，而又不想像现在的前后端项目分离，再起一个后端接口的项目...
+At first, the repository was designed to start quickly a react project to test funture.
+Now, it's an all-around development template about react.It uses the following technology stacks.

+### Tech Stacks

+- [x] React
+- [x] Babel
+- [x] Less
+- [x] Eslint
+- [x] Webpack2
+- [x] Yarn
+- [x] Node/Express

-### 功能
+### Feature
+It will support some of the features used in development or production environments.

-- 热更新
+- [x] HotModuleReplace
-- react 支持
+- [x] Dll
-- babel 支持
+- [x] Production/Development
-- less
+- [x] UglifyJs
-- eslint
+- [x] ExtractTextCss
-- webpack2
+- [ ] Proxy
-- yarn
+- [ ] Mock

-如果有类似的需求，请参照。